 - Vmatch the intensity of the exercises through the feeling of shortness of breath caused by:

-- Mild if breathing is slightly accelerated but not difficult.
+- Marginal if breathing is slightly accelerated but not difficult.

 - Moderate if the breathing is accelerated even more and it is possible to speak, but not sing.